phreda4/r3vm/README.md

 ## Prefixes in words

 * `|` ignored until the end of the line, this is a comment
-* `^` the name of the file to be included is taken until the end of the line, this allows names * with space.
+* `^` the name of the file to be included is taken until the end of the line, this allows filenames with spaces.
-* `"` the end of quotation marks is searched to delimit the content, if there is a double quotation mark" * "it is taken as a quotation mark included in the string.
+* `"` the end of quotation marks is searched to delimit the content, if there is a double quotation mark `""` it is taken as a quotation mark included in the string.
 * `:` define action
 * `::` define action and this definition prevails when a file is included (* exported)
 * `#` define data
 * `##` define exported data
 * `$` define hexadecimal number
-* `%` defines binary number, allows the. like 0
+* `%` defines binary number, allows the `.` like `0`
 * `'` means the direction of a word, this address is pushed to DATA STACK, it should be clarified that the words of the BASIC DICTIONARY have NO address, but those defined by the programmer, yes.

 Programming occurs when we define our own words.
 We can define words as actions with the prefix:

 ```
-: addmul + * ;
+:addmul + * ;
 ```

 or data with the prefix #